-- As we've learned, leadership and communications are key, and understanding, transparency, and empathy are more important than ever.
-Does the institution's culture make it safe for people to do the right thing?
-It can be helpful for board members to get out into the field and meet faculty and staff to get a better feel for the culture. - Help ensure that regulatory compliance and monitoring programs remain up to date, cover all vendors in the global supply chain, and clearly communicate expectations for high ethical standards.
-Does the institution have a clear and current code of conduct, and are annual acknowledgments or certifications of the code required for all employees? - Focus on the effectiveness of the institution's whistleblower reporting channels and investigation processes.
-Are all available reporting channels clearly and regularly communicated to the campus community to ensure awareness and use?
+- As we've learned, leadership and communication are key, and understanding, transparency, and empathy are more important than ever.
+Does the organization's culture make it safe for people to do the right thing?
+It can be helpful for board members to get out into the field and meet employees and other constituents to get a better feel for the culture. - Help ensure that regulatory compliance and monitoring programs remain up to date, cover all vendors in the global supply chain, and clearly communicate expectations for high ethical standards.
+Does the organization have a clear and current code of conduct, and are annual acknowledgments or certifications of the code required for employees and potentially others involved with the organization (e.g., volunteers)? - Focus on the effectiveness of the organization's whistleblower reporting channels and investigation processes.
+Are all available reporting channels clearly and regularly communicated to the community to ensure awareness and use?
 Does the community utilize those channels?
 Does the audit committee receive regular information about whistleblower complaints, understand how such complaints are resolved, and receive data that enables the committee to understand trends?
-What is the process to evaluate complaints that are ultimately reported to the audit committee?
+What is the process to filter complaints that are ultimately reported to the audit committee?